-- The literature seminars support your learning process. - Ideally, attend all four. - Read all the literature according to the schedule - Be active in discussions - Present your questions for discussion - If you miss one (1) seminar, there will be an extensive written assignment to cover the whole day.
+- The literature seminars support your learning process. - Ideally, attend all four. - Read all the literature according to the schedule - Be active in discussions - Present your questions for discussion - If you miss one (1) seminar, an extensive written assignment will cover the whole day.